crmcarecloud/api-php-client/docs/Api/BookingsApi.md

 Get a booking

-Get information about a specific booking
+Get information about a specific booking.

 ### Example
 ```php